 There are 3 kinds of online placement assessments: the Math Placement Exam, the Foreign Language Placement Exam, and the Writing Placement Questionnaire.
 Refer to the placement assessment page for details on who takes the assessments and the questionnaire.
 Placement assessments are due January 1.

 I am an International Student.
 What do I need to do in addition to registering with New Student Orientation and Transitions?

 International students have several components to complete.
 Be sure to read our information for international students and reference the Admitted International Student page for specific to dos for international students.

-How will my AP or previous college/university coursework transfer?
+How will my AP, SAT, IB, A-Level, CLEP scores or previous college/university coursework transfer?